-- water quality 'event' reporting to the EPA, - declarations of significantly contaminated land under Division 2, Part 3 of the NSW Contaminated Land Management Act 1997, - exceedance of Australian Drinking Water Guidelines 2011 values as specified in LWUs' Drinking Water Management Systems, and
+- Water quality 'event' reporting to the EPA

+- Declarations of significantly contaminated land under Division 2, Part 3 of the NSW Contaminated Land Management Act 1997

+- Exceedance of Australian Drinking Water Guidelines 2011 values as specified in LWUs' Drinking Water Management Systems

-- water quality sampling and analysis that reveals a potential risk to water quality, for example unusual levels of:
+- Water quality sampling and analysis that reveals a potential risk to water quality, for example unusual levels of:

-- o dissolved oxygen,
+- dissolved oxygen

-- o pH,
+- pH

-- o salinity,
+- salinity

-- heavy metals,
+- heavy metals

-- o organic compounds,
+- organic compounds

-- o nitrates, and
+- o nitrates

-- o other known contaminants, etc.
+- other known contaminants, etc.

 Table 3-2.
-IRG criticality matrix and management responses for extreme water quality events within NSW groundwater WRPAs.
+IRG criticality matrix and management responses for extreme water quality events within NSW groundwater WRPAs

-Stage 1 Department of Planning and Environment-Water Criticality level Management response toolkit options and responsibility Raw water able to be treated under normal process conditions.
-Water quality able to meet other established local values and uses.
-Stage 2 Raw water able to be treated with some adjustments (minor cost) to process conditions.
-Water quality able to meet other established local values and uses.
-Water quality able to meet other established local values and uses.
-Raw water able to be treated with some adjustments (minor cost) to process conditions.
-Water quality able to meet other established local values and uses.
-Regulation 2018, notices requiring the installation of meters for measuring the quantity of water supplied to lands.
-Others: EPA reporting to Department of Planning and Environment of any: existing or new declarations of significantly contaminated Land Management Act 1997, pollution incidents reported under the Protection of the Environment Operations Act 1997, and environment protection licences (EPLs) in the groundwater sources, particularly for underground fuel storage and waste disposal/management.
-Raw water able to be treated under normal process conditions.
-Water quality able to meet other established local values and uses.
-Stage 2 Raw water able to be treated with some adjustments (minor cost) to process conditions.
-Water quality able to meet other established local and WaterNSW: maintain WSP rules for distribution of access, ongoing monitoring of groundwater quality, and mapping of reports from EPA (below) against groundwater vulnerability.
-Local water utilities: Implementation of Quality Assurance Program - Drinking Water Management System (DWMS) under the NSW Public Health Act 2010 and Public Health Regulation 2012, and Activate Water Management General Regulation 2018 notices requiring the installation of meters for measuring the quantity of water supplied to lands.
-EPA reporting to Department of Planning and Environment of any: existing or new declarations of significantly contaminated land under the NSW Contaminated Land Management Act 1997, pollution incidents reported under the Protection of the Environment Operations Act 1997, and environment protection licences (EPLs) in the groundwater sources, particularly for underground fuel storage and waste
+Criticality level Management response toolkit options and responsibility Raw water able to be treated under normal process conditions Water quality able to meet other established local values and uses Stage 2 Raw water able to be treated with some adjustments (minor cost) to process conditions.
+Water quality able to meet other established local values and uses Department of Planning and Environment - Water and WaterNSW: • Maintain WSP rules for distribution of access • Ongoing monitoring of groundwater quality • Mapping of reports from EPA (below) against groundwater vulnerability.
+Local water utilities: • Implementation of Quality Assurance Program - Drinking Water Management System (DWMS) under the NSW Public Health Act 2010 and Public Health Regulation 2012 • Activate Water Management (General) Regulation 2018 notices requiring the installation of meters for measuring the quantity of water supplied to urban users as required Others: • EPA reporting to NSW Department of Planning and Environment of any: • existing or new declarations of significantly contaminated land under the NSW Contaminated Land Management Act 1997, • pollution incidents reported under the Protection of the Environment Operations Act 1997, and • Environment Protection Licences (EPLs) in the groundwater sources, particularly for underground fuel storage and waste disposal/management.

-Criticality level Management response toolkit options and responsibility Stage 3 As for Stage 1 & 2 criticality, and in addition: Department of Planning and Environment-Water and WaterNSW: Raw water able to be treated with major adjustments (major cost) to process conditions.
+Criticality level Management response toolkit options and responsibility Stage 3 As for Stage 1 & 2 criticality, and in addition: Department of Planning and Environment - Water and WaterNSW: Raw water able to be treated with major adjustments (major cost) to process conditions.
 Water quality unable to meet some established local values and uses.
-Apply WMA 2000 s.324 and/or s.331 orders restricting or prohibiting groundwater take if necessary in affected areas, Notify groundwater works approval holders in affected areas of potential water quality issues, Apply WMA 2000 s.110 order placing an embargo on applications for new bores (water supply works) in specified areas, Broad public communications about groundwater quality/contamination risks, and Department of Planning and Environment-Water notification of groundwater quality contamination to EPA, NSW Health and LWU.
-Others: EPA implementing and reporting to Department of Planning and Environment of any incident or contaminated lands management actions triggered under the Contaminated Land Management Act 1997 or the Protection of the Environment Operations Act 1997, and EPA notification of groundwater quality contamination to NSW Health, Department of Planning and Environment-Water and LWU.
-Stage 4 As for Stage 3 criticality, and in addition: Raw water: • unable to be treated with current process train, to meet ADWG health-related values, if required, activate provisions of the Essential Services Act 1988 and the State Emergency and Rescue Management Act 1989 as required therein. likely to remain untreatable over the longer term.
-Water quality unable to meet most established local values and uses.
+Apply WMA 2000 s.324 and/or s.331 orders restricting or prohibiting groundwater take if necessary, in affected areas, Notify groundwater works approval holders in affected areas of potential water quality issues, Apply WMA 2000 s.110 order placing an embargo on applications for new bores (water supply works) in specified areas Broad public communications re: groundwater quality/contamination risks NSW Department of Planning and Environment-Water notification of groundwater quality contamination to EPA, NSW Health and LWU.
+Others: EPA implementing and reporting to NSW Department of Planning and Environment of any incident or contaminated lands management actions triggered under the Contaminated Land Management Act 1997 or the Protection of the Environment Operations Act 1997, and EPA notification of groundwater quality contamination to NSW Health, NSW Department of Planning and Environment-Water and LWU.
+Stage 4 As for Stage 3 criticality, and in addition: Raw water: • Unable to be treated with current process train to most ADMC health related values If required, activate provisions of the Essential Services Act 1988 and the State Emergency and Rescue Management Act 1989 as required therein. train, to meet ADWG health-related values Likely to remain untreatable over the longer term Water quality unable to meet most established local values and uses

-3.3 Returning to standard management practices following an extreme event
+3.3.
+Returning to standard management practices following an extreme event